 History of Kylemore Abbey and Connemara:

 The abbey that we know so well today has a rich history.
-From its construction to the people who lived in it, there is plenty to learn about Kylemore Abbey.
+From its construction to the people who lived there, there is plenty to learn about Kylemore Abbey.

 1868:

-In this year Kylemore Castle was built as a private home by Mitchell Henry (1826-1910).
-Henry was a former doctor as well as an English financier, politician and MP (Member of Parliament) in the House of Commons in the UK.
-From 1871 to 1885, Henry was the MP for county Galway.
-Originally a senior consultant in medicine, Henry returned home to Manchester after the death of his father and thereafter became involved in politics.
+In this year, Mitchell Henry (1826-1910) built Kylemore Castle as a private home.
+Henry was a former doctor, English financier, politician, and MP (Member of Parliament) in the House of Commons in the UK.
+From 1871 to 1885, Henry was the MP for County Galway.
+Originally a senior consultant in medicine, Henry returned home to Manchester after his father’s death and thereafter became involved in politics.

 So why did Henry choose to build his castle in Galway?
-Well, in the mid 1840s, Mitchell and his wife Margaret had travelled there on their honeymoon.
-20 years later Henry bought the land and hired construction to begin building the home he would live in with his family.
+In the mid-1840s, Mitchell and his wife Margaret had travelled there on their honeymoon.
+20 years later, Henry bought the land and hired construction workers to build the home in which he would live with his family.

-The castle was designed by James Franklin Fuller, with the help of Samuel Ussher Roberts.
-Fuller also worked on the restoration of Ashford castle in the mid 1870’s.
-The castle took over 100 men and 4 years to complete.
+The castle was designed by James Franklin Fuller with the help of Samuel Ussher Roberts.
+Fuller also worked on the restoration of Ashford Castle in the mid-1870s.
+The castle took over 100 men and four years to complete.

-The castle covered 40,000 square feet and had over seventy rooms, including 33 bedrooms, 4 bathrooms, 4 sitting rooms, a ballroom, a snooker room, a library, a study and school room as well as a smoke room, gun room, various offices and staff residence.
-There was also a beautiful church by the lakeshore and a family mausoleum constructed on site.
+The castle covered 40,000 square feet and had over seventy rooms, including 33 bedrooms, 4 bathrooms, 4 sitting rooms, a ballroom, a snooker room, a library, a study and school room, a smoke room, a gun room, various offices and staff residence.
+A beautiful church by the lakeshore and a family mausoleum were constructed on site.

-The church was a miniature replica of a gothic cathedral and the inside features coloured marble from the four provinces of Ireland.
-The whole site is magnificent and a true marvel of 19th century architecture in the West of Ireland.
+The church was a miniature replica of a Gothic cathedral, and the inside featured coloured marble from the four provinces of Ireland.
+The site is magnificent and a marvel of 19th-century architecture in the West of Ireland.

-Unfortunately, in 1875 disaster struck when Margaret died.
+Unfortunately, in 1875, disaster struck when Margaret died.
 Mitchell returned to England but kept possession of the castle, and kept it running.
 Margaret was buried in the family mausoleum.
-After Henry’s death in 1925, he was buried with her at the Kylemore estate.
+After Henry died in 1925, he was buried with her at the Kylemore estate.
 By this time, the Victorian Walled garden was no longer being cared for.

 The romantic gesture the castle represented made Margaret’s death even more tragic.
-Henry’s decision to move home was testament to this as he could no longer stay in the home he built for his family without Margaret.
+Henry’s decision to move home was a testament to this, as he could no longer stay in the home he built for his family without Margaret.

 1903